Age of Earth: Arthur Holmes establishes radiometric dating

-Holmes' persistence finally began to pay off in 1921, when the speakers at the yearly meeting of the British Association for the Advancement of Science came to a rough consensus that Earth was a few billion years old, and that radiometric dating was credible.
+Holmes' persistence finally began to pay off in 1921, when the speakers at the yearly meeting of the British Association for the Advancement of Science came to a rough consensus that Earth was a few billion years old and that radiometric dating was credible.
 Holmes published The Age of the Earth, an Introduction to Geological Ideas in 1927 in which he presented a range of 1.6 to 3.0 billion years.
 No great push to embrace radiometric dating followed, however, and the die-hards in the geological community stubbornly resisted.
 They had never cared for attempts by physicists to intrude in their domain, and had successfully ignored them so far.
 The growing weight of evidence finally tilted the balance in 1931, when the National Research Council of the US National Academy of Sciences decided to resolve the question of the age of Earth by appointing a committee to investigate.
-Holmes, being one of the few people on Earth who was trained in radiometric dating techniques, was a committee member, and in fact wrote most of the final report.

-Thus, Arthur Holmes' report concluded that radioactive dating was the only reliable means of pinning down geological time scales.
+Holmes, being one of the few people who was trained in radiometric dating techniques, was a committee member and in fact wrote most of the final report.
+Thus, Holmes' report concluded that radioactive dating was the only reliable means of pinning down a geologic time scale.
 Questions of bias were deflected by the great and exacting detail of the report.
 It described the methods used, the care with which measurements were made, and their error bars and limitations.

 Modern radiometric dating

-Radiometric dating continues to be the predominant way scientists date geologic timescales.
+Radiometric dating continues to be the predominant way scientists date geologic time scales.
 Techniques for radioactive dating have been tested and fine-tuned on an ongoing basis since the 1960s.
 Forty or so different dating techniques have been utilized to date, working on a wide variety of materials.
 Dates for the same sample using these different techniques are in very close agreement on the age of the material.
 Possible contamination problems do exist, but they have been studied and dealt with by careful investigation, leading to sample preparation procedures being minimized to limit the chance of contamination.